appdotnet/api-spec/auth.md

 ## Initial Developer Setup

 Once you have signed up as a developer, you will be able to create an app from the App.net developer dashboard.
 You will need to pre-register a **redirection URI**.
-This is where we will redirect users after they have succesfully authorized your application.
+This is where we will redirect users after they have successfully authorized your application.

 Once you have created an application, you will be assigned a **client ID** and **client secret**.
-You will use these in the authenticaion flow.
+You will use these in the authentication flow.
 The client ID may be publicly shared (e.g., included in a compiled binary or in the source code of a web page), but the client secret **must** be kept confidential.

 You authenticate to our API by use of an **access token**.
 There are two types of access tokens—client tokens and user tokens. **Client tokens** represent access to API resources on behalf of the application and **user tokens** represent access to API resources on behalf of a specific user. **Client tokens** are not enabled yet.